larpchronicles/rules/rules-topics/21_status-effects.md

 ---
 If a term is denoted as visible, it is something you are permitted to respond with if a player asks “What do I see?”

+If a player is in an unconscious state (Bleeding Out, Sleep, Dead, etc.) and they are asked “What do I see?” the proper response is “An unresponsive body”.

 ## Effect Clarifications

 ---